donovanainsley/movie-maestro/README.md

 1. As a first time user, I want to know what the quiz is about and how to play.

    1. When opened on all device types, users are greeted to the quiz with three prominent buttons, "begin quiz", "how to play" and "maestro".
 Selecting "how to play" opens a modal which introduces users to the game and literally describes how to play the game.
-[View Here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/am-i-responsive.png).
+[View Index Here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/am-i-responsive.png).
+[View Modal Here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/am-i-responsive-modal.png)

 ### Further Testing